 - provision of lifts and ramps

 - accessible fare gate openings

 - platform height allows for ease of access into train at core zone

+- unisex accessible toilet

 - clear information for onward journey

 - luggage storage areas.

-Customers who are unfamiliar with the rail station or have mental health or anxiety issues or cognitive impairment:
+Customers who are unfamiliar with the rail station or have mental health or anxiety issues:

-- clear lines of sight - orientation of signage and progressive/relevant signage for navigation through station and onward journey to the wider precinct - consistent wayfinding - consistent look and feel across rail network.
+- clear lines of sight

+- orientation of signage and progressive/relevant signage for navigation through station and onward journey to the wider precinct

+- hearing loops

+- consistent wayfinding

+- consistent look and feel across rail network.